BetterThanTomorrow/calva-docs/docs/connect-sequences.md

 Many projects grow out of the template phase and call for custom developer workflows involving application start commands, customized REPLs, and what have you.
 Even some templates add this kind of complexity.
 To make Jack-in usable for a broader set of projects, Calva has a setting keyed `calva.replConnectSequences` which lets you configure one ore more connect sequences.

-NB: _Connect sequence configuration affect Calva's Jack-in menu in the following ways:_
+NB: _Connect sequence configuration affects Calva's Jack-in menu in the following ways:_

 1. With _no sequence_ configured, Calva will prompt for the built-in sequences it has that seems to match your project.
 1. When any number of connection sequences are configured, Calva will prompt for your custom sequences, as well as the built-in sequences.
-As with the built-in sequences, it will only include them in the prompt if they're relevant to your project type.
+Whether built-in or custom, only sequences relevant to your project will be included in the prompt.

 ## Settings for adding Custom Sequences